septechx/twoblade/README.md

         ```

         Ensure that these URLs match the actual URLs of your API server, SHARP server, and WebSocket server.
+        The JWT secret should be long, random and similar to a password.
+Do not share it with anyone.
+You can generate one with `openssl rand -hex 64`.

 4.  **Run the development server:**
     ```bash